NusratNawshin/Analyzing-Play-Store-Apps/README.md

 - In App Purchases
 - Editors Choice

+The original dataset has to be downloaded from the kaggle [link](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps) and store inside of this repository's 'data' folder named as 'Google-Playstore.csv'.
+As I was not able to push this big data into the repository, you have to **manually** download and store it in your local machine.
-The dataset is inside of this repository's 'data; folder named as 'Google-Playstore.csv'.
-However, for faster dash implementation I have the dataset reduced the dataset to 50775 rows and 22 columns by considering only the popular apps.
+However, for faster dash implementation I have the dataset reduced to 50775 rows and 22 columns by considering only the popular apps.
 I selected app installs count more than 100k and rating count more than 4500.
 Farther, I have dropped Scrapped time and Last updated column as it had high missing values.
 The code for this reduction is inside 'Data-Cleaning-For-Dash.py' and the dataset is stored into data folder named as 'Play_Store_Dash_new.csv'.
 #
 In order to run this full project these packages need to be pre-installed into the python environment.
 - dash